SandraObanijesu/Coursera-Vs.-Udemy-Financial-Analysis-2021-2023/README.md

-## Balance Sheets (Statement of Financial Position) Analysis of Coursera and Udemy
+## Statement of Financial Position (Balance Sheet) Analysis of Coursera and Udemy
 ![Alt text](3_Balance_Sheets_(SOFP)_Analysis.png)
 From 2021 to 2023, Coursera consistently maintained a stronger equity position compared to Udemy.
 Coursera’s total equity declined from approximately $742M in 2021 to $616M in 2023, reflecting the cumulative effect of recurring net losses over the years.
 Although its equity shrank, Coursera still retained a relatively healthy capital structure, with liabilities accounting for just 33% of total assets in 2023.
 Udemy, on the other hand, recorded a smaller equity base throughout the same period dropping from approximately $390M in 2021 to $339M in 2022, before slightly improving to $357M in 2023.
 This rebound in equity aligns with the reduced net loss recorded in 2023.
 However, Udemy operates with a higher leverage profile: in 2023, its liabilities accounted for approximately 52% of total assets compared to Coursera’s 33%, indicating a heavier reliance on external obligations which is further reflected in its higher debt-to-equity ratios.